niaomingjian/ProjectNote/English/Alice's Adventures in wonderland.md

   May I sit here?
   He lifted the child and sat her on the wall.
 + get up
+  + to stand up after sitting, lying, etc.
   The class got up when the teacher came in.
+  + to get out of bad; to make sb get out of bed
   He always gets up early.
   Could you get me up at 6:30 tomorrow?